Jackie98/120-work/Final/readme.md

 ## Project Idea
 ---
 For this project, I had the idea to create a garden setup with a soundtrack.
+This decision came after being inspired by several of the final projects from last term.

 ## Work Cycle
 ---